-- Look for several books appear to be similar what you want to write.
+- Look for several books that appear to be similar to what you want to write.
 Try to find books that are relatively new.
-Comparing your book to something out of print is like comparing the features of a new car against a Model-T. For each book you examine, determine points that the author failed to hit home on.
+Comparing your book to something out of print is like comparing the features of a new car against a Model-T Ford.
+For each book you examine, determine points that the author failed to hit home on.
 Look for topics or viewpoints that your book will have that will make it better than, or at least different from, the other authors.

 - Create an outline and table of contents (TOC).
 This step is critical to organizing your writing.
-If you’ve never done this, go to a book store and look for a book in the “Xxxx for Dummies” series.
+If you’ve never done this, go to the library or to a book store and look for a book in the “Xxxx for Dummies” series.
 Check out the TOC.
-Look at the detail.
+Look at the level of detail.
 You almost don’t have to read the book to know where the author is going.
 That’s what you need to create.
-Though it may take some effort up front, you’ll need this to guide your writing, and to show an editor or publisher.
+Though it may take some effort up front, this document can be used to guide your writing, and to show to an editor or publisher.
 Take some time to write a short paragraph description of each chapter, heading or subheading.
 When you actually start writing your book, all you then have to do is flesh out those paragraphs.

-So, if after reading all the above, you still want to write your book, start with the first step, and follow through to number 6.
+If after reading all the above, you still want to write your book, start with the first step, and follow through to number 6.
 Remember, it takes discipline and dedicated time to write.
-It also may take finding a place to write, anywhere from a library to a coffee shop.
-When you see that first book in print, even if it’s electronic, you’ll be glad and proud that you did it.
+It also may take finding a place to write, anywhere from a quiet room in your residence (away from distractions), to the local library, to a coffee shop.
+When you see that first book in print (even if it’s electronic), you’ll be glad and proud that you did it.